thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ## Configure Alarm Rules

-We will use [alarm rules](/docs/user-guide/device-profiles/#alarm-rules) feature to raise alarm when temperature reading is greater than 50 degrees.
+We will use [alarm rules](/docs/user-guide/device-profiles/#alarm-rules) feature to raise alarm when temperature reading is greater than 50 °C degrees.
 For this purpose, we should create new device profile and add new alarm rule.
 We recommend creating dedicated [device profiles](/docs/user-guide/device-profiles/) for each corresponding device type.
 Let's create new device profile "edge thermostat".

 {% include images-gallery.html imageCollection="configureAlarmRulesCE" showListImageTitles="true" %}